Constance Baker Motley: Civil rights work

 Motley is widely acknowledged as a major figure in the Civil Rights Movement, especially its legal battles.
 After graduating from Columbia's Law School in 1946, she was hired by the NAACP Legal Defense and Educational Fund (LDF) as a civil rights lawyer.
 As the fund's first female attorney, she became Associate Counsel to the LDF, making her a lead trial attorney in a number of early and significant civil rights cases including representing Martin Luther King Jr., the Freedom Riders, and the Birmingham Children Marchers.
 She visited Rev. Martin Luther King Jr. while he sat in jail, as well as spent a night with civil rights activist Medgar Evers under armed guard.

 In 1950, she wrote the original complaint in the case of Brown v.
 Board of Education.
-The first African-American woman ever to argue a case before the U.S. Supreme Court, in Meredith v.
-Fair she won James Meredith's effort to be the first black student to attend the University of Mississippi in 1962.
+The first African-American woman to argue a case before the U.S. Supreme Court, in Meredith v.
+Fair she won James Meredith's case, resulting in him being the first black student to attend the University of Mississippi, in 1962.

 Motley was successful in nine of the ten cases she argued before the Supreme Court.
-The tenth decision, regarding jury composition, was eventually overturned in her favor.
+The tenth decision, regarding jury composition, was eventually overruled in her favor.
 She was otherwise a key legal strategist in the civil rights movement, helping to desegregate Southern schools, buses, and lunch counters.

 Beyond her work with LDF, Motley continued her civil rights work as an elected official.
 In 1964, she was elected to the New York State Senate and devoted much of her time to advocate for housing equality for majority-Black and Latino, low-income tenants.
 She also endorsed urban renewal projects and looked to improve the neighborhoods in New York City that needed aid.